Luchorigami/mleetas/README.md

 5. **mleetas.simulation**:
     * A module to generate synthetics ETAS and ETASI catalogs, stationary background catalogs, Gutenberg-Richter magnitude distribution and more.

-For now refer to the inner function documentations and the two example file in the dir. "example/"
+for more detail, refer to the code documentation inside functions and the 2 example python file in the dir. "example/"

 ## Package installation
-Download the repo
+Download the repo wherever you like (Under the directory name mleetas/)

     git clone https://github.com/Luchorigami/mleetas.git